kernelwernel/VMAware/README.md

 - - -

 **IMPORTANT:** The library is currently a beta, so more improvements and cross-compatibility fixes are planned (especially for Windows which I'm currently working on fixing).
-Although the project is improving on a daily basis, I don't recommend using this for any serious projects for now.
+I don't recommend using this for any serious projects for now.

 - - -